Basic example with OfflineDependencyProvider

 #![allow(unused)] fn main() { use pubgrub::{resolve, OfflineDependencyProvider, Ranges}; // Initialize a dependency provider. let mut dependency_provider = OfflineDependencyProvider::<&str, Ranges<u32>>::new(); // Add all known dependencies. dependency_provider.add_dependencies( "user_interface", 1u32, [("menu", Ranges::full()), ("icons", Ranges::full())], ); dependency_provider.add_dependencies("menu", 1u32, [("dropdown", Ranges::full())]); dependency_provider.add_dependencies("dropdown", 1u32, [("icons", Ranges::full())]); dependency_provider.add_dependencies("icons", 1u32, []); // Run the algorithm. let solution = resolve(&dependency_provider, "user_interface", 1u32).unwrap(); }

-The key function of the PubGrub version solver is resolve
+The key function of the PubGrub version solver is resolve.
+Besides the

 dependency provider, it takes the root package and its version as